-In fact, we can obtain $\beta$ removing the first and last point from the subpath of $\alpha$ connecting the last point along $\alpha$ that is $C_7S$-close to a point in $\gamma$ to the left of $p$ to another suitable point along $\alpha$ that is $C_7S$-close to a point to the right of $p$.
+In fact, we can take as $\beta$ the subpath of $\alpha$ joining \begin{itemize} \item the last point $g'$ along $\alpha$ that is $C_6S$-close to a point in $\gamma$ to the left of $p$, and \item the first point $h'$ after $g'$ along $\alpha$ that is $C_6S$-close to a point to the right of $p$. \end{itemize}